jakmate/FloodWatcher/README.md

 ## To Do

-- Remove redundant parsing for measurements
 - Load warnings in bg on launch?
 - Fix builds (Decide if qt5 and qt6 especially for linux since ubuntu-latest is missing qt location)
+- Add test coverage for qml?
+- Add cpp tests
+- Improve profiling (hard to read)

 ## Requirements